tshihad/hpegl-provider-lib/README.md

 The *schema.Resource returned by ProviderSchemaEntry is added to the map[string]*schema.Schema{} map as a TypeSet with a maximum size of 1 with the key provided by the Name() function.
 Using a TypeSet in this way
-- i.e. with a maximum size of 1 - seems to be the canonical way of add configuration blocks to terraform.
+- i.e. with a maximum size of 1 - seems to be the canonical way of adding configuration blocks to terraform.
 Note the following:

 * The intention is that this block will be used for client initialisation in NewClient()